-The NPAC SMS responds with an M-CREATE response indicating that the subscriptionAudit was created successfully.

 NPAC SMS begins audit.

 The NPAC SMS sends an M-GET request to the Local SMS to retrieve the number pool block for audit processing.

 The Local SMS responds to the M-GET request by returning the number pool object block requested.